victor-abz/grm-mobile-app/docs/watermelondb-sync-implementation.md

 ```

 **Database Migration Steps**:
-1. Update schema version from 4 to 5
+1. Make schema version 1
-2. Create migration to rename all mismatched fields
+2. Create the first migration to rename all mismatched fields
 3. Update all existing data to use new field names
 4. Update model classes to use new field names